-Our modern society today is very much the continuation of the Enlightenment which began nearly 200 years ago.
+Our modern society today is very much the continuation of the Enlightenment which began nearly 150 years ago.
 The Enlightenment yielded extraordinary advances in medicine and science and for that we should all be grateful.
-But it was during this heady period, scholars started to think that what could not be logically accounted for was likely untrue.
+During this heady period, scholars started to think that what could not be logically accounted for was likely untrue.
 If it couldn't be boiled in a beaker, dissected in a laboratory or plotted on axis, it was just fantasy, plain and simple.